-The Serge Koussevitzky Music Foundation in the Library of Congress and the Koussevitzky Music Foundation, Inc. have awarded commissions for new musical works to eight composers.
+The Serge Koussevitzky Music Foundation in the Library of Congress and the Koussevitzky Music Foundation, Inc., have awarded commissions for new musical works to five composers.
 Jointly granting the commissions are the foundations and the performing organizations that will present the newly composed works.

 Serge Koussevitzky, conductor of the Boston Symphony Orchestra from 1924 to 1949, was a champion of contemporary music.
-Throughout his distinguished career, he played a vital role in the creation of new works by commissioning composers such as Béla Bartók, Leonard Bernstein and Igor Stravinsky.
+Throughout his distinguished career, he played a vital role in the expansion of the repertoire by commissioning new works from composers such as Benjamin Britten, Béla Bartók, Aaron Copland, Leonard Bernstein and Igor Stravinsky.
 He established the Koussevitzky foundations to continue his lifelong commitment to composers and new music.
 Applications for commissions are accepted annually.

 The Library of Congress, the nation’s oldest federal cultural institution and the largest library in the world, holds more than 155 million items in various languages, disciplines and formats.
 The Library serves the U.S. Congress and the nation both on-site in its reading rooms on Capitol Hill and through its award-winning website.